FAIRdom/JERMOntology/index.md

 but for scientists wishing to reuse data.

 Most Minimum Information Models exist as checklists, or XML specifications (XML schemas).
-There are already over 50, which have been collected under the umbrella of MIBBI (Minimum Information for Biological and Biomedical Investigations).
+There are already over 50, which have been collected under the umbrella of [MIBBI](http://www.biosharing.org/standards/mibbi).
 The JERM takes the specification one step further, expressing the minimum information model as an [OWL ontology](http://en.wikipedia.org/wiki/Web_Ontology_Language).

 Currently, the JERM ontology contains approximately 295 classes and 50 properties.